 Pilots cannot actually see turbulence.
 For example, clear air turbulence happens, as the name implies, in totally clear air, with no visible means of identification.

-However, pilots can make judgements to try and avoid areas where other types of turbulence may occur, such as above large cloud formations and can use their weather radar to deviate the route to avoid these areas and so minimize the likelihood of finding any turbulence.
+However, pilots can make judgments to try and avoid areas where other types of turbulence may occur, such as above large cloud formations and can use their weather radar to deviate the route to avoid these areas and so minimize the likelihood of finding any turbulence.